ulfk/ipn-adapter/README.md

 ## How does it work?
 The IPN-Adapter plugin provides an endpoint that acts as proxy.
 When a purchase is done on Digistore24, it will call the IPN-Adapters endpoint.
 The endpoint will transform the data, received from Digistore24, to the data needed for Brevo.
 The IPN-Adapter will then add the buyers e-mail address as contact in Brevo and will add that e-mail address to the configured mailing lists.

+**Important:** To get this plugin running, your Wordpress server needs to have a static IP-address or at least an IP-address from a static range.
+This is because Brevo secures their API by IP whitelisting which is described [here](https://developers.brevo.com/docs/ip-security).
+Check your hosting provider to find out, if your Wordpress server fulfills this requirement.

 This a graphical overview on how the IPN-adapter works:
 ![IPN-Adpater Overview](overview.drawio.png)